 - 1 tablespoon rice vinegar

 - 2 ttablespoons low-sodium soy sauce

 - 1 tablespoon Sriracha (hot chili sauce)

 - In a bowl, combine the cubed chicken, cornstarch, salt and pepper.
 Toss until the chicken is well-coated.

 - Heat a large skillet on medium heat.
 Add the canola oil and the sesame oil.
 Add the chicken and cook for approximately 5 minutes or until the chicken turns a light golden brown.

 - Add the broccoli, red pepper, onion, and edamame (or peas) to the chicken and cook until crisp-tender and the chicken is cooked thoroughly.

-- While the veggies and chicken are cooking, combine the rice vinegar, honey, soy sauce, garlic, and Sriracha in a bowl.
+- While the veggies and chicken are cooking, combine the rice vinegar, honey, soy sauce, garlic, and sriracha in a bowl.
 Whisk together until well-combined.
+Add the cashews to the pan.
 Pour the mixture on the chicken and veggies and toss to coat.